 G. Copy of the ID pages from the student's passport, or, for applications for renewal of work authorization, a photocopy of the previously issued EAD

-Once you have all information together and you are ready to send in your application, please call the International Programs Office at 906-227-2510 or email Angela Maki at firstname.lastname@example.org.
+Once you have all information together and you are ready to send in your application, please call the International Education Services Office at 906-227-2510 or email Angela Maki at firstname.lastname@example.org.